AaronWizard/LegendsOfMajesticSteel/README.md

 * Click and drag to pan the view.
 * On your turn, heroes that can act will be highlighted.
 Click a highlighted hero to start their actions.
 * When a hero is active, their movement range is highlighted.
 Click within this range to position the hero.
 * To take an action, click on the hero.
-You will have the option to attack, end the hero's turn, or - if the hero has enough energy - perform a special action.
+You will have the option to attack, perform a special skill if possible, or end the hero's turn.
 Click on the hero to cancel the action menu and return to positioning mode.
-* Actions require a target.
-When attacking or doing a special action, the action's target range will be highlighted.
+* Attacks and skills require a target.
+When attacking or doing a skill, the target range will be highlighted.
 Click within this range to select a target.
-Click the target again to start the action.
+Click the target again to start the attack or skill.
-* Characters with special actions - heroes and foes alike - gain one point of energy each round.
-They also get one point of energy every time they attack or are attacked.
+* Skills have a cooldown.
+A skill will recharge each round.
+Skills will also recharge when characters - heroes and foes alike, attack or get attacked.
 Crush your enemies and see them driven before you!
 * During a hero's turn you may click on another character to see their movement range.
+* It is possible to cancel a hero's turn before committing to an action.
+This will reset the hero's position and allow you to select a different hero.

 ## Credits